 The education industry worldwide is lagging behind other industries when it comes to adopting big data technology with only 17% implementing it in 2019; however, 74% did indicate that they may use it in the future (Statista, 2019).
 This is where learning analytics comes in.
 Several colleges and universities have been using learning analytics to understand and optimize learning outcomes.

-For example, modern Learning Management Systems (LMS), have data-driven features that can measure the key indicators of a student’s performance.
+For example, a paid or free Learning Management System (LMS) has data-driven features that can measure the key indicators of a student’s performance.
 This was tested at the University of Baltimore in Maryland where they found a positive association between a student’s grades and their LMS usage.
 Students receiving Cs and Fs continually demonstrated 40% lower usage of the university’s LMS compared to students receiving a C or better (Hanover Research, 2016).

 Furthermore, educational institutions can also use LMS to generate reports and key metrics like completion rate and course pass percentage that can provide insights into the effectiveness of their course design.
 Information like how often learners access training content when they prefer to study, and how long they spend on a material can all show educators their students’ engagement with the course content and which areas can be improved.